gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 <!--* don’t: think you have to get a certain level of toes-crammed-tight fit right away (or downsize the number of sizes ‘everybody knows’ you have to do in that brand) – you’re doing yourself a favour easing into this over the course of a few pairs of shoes-->
 **Don’t: Think that you have to downsize a certain amount right away.**
 Whether it’s about a belief that climbing shoes must hurt and ought to be as tight as possible, that toes have to be crammed all the way tight into the toebox, that you must downsize the amount of shoe sizes a certain athlete does, or the number of sizes ‘everybody knows’ you have to downsize with that brand, there are too many factors at play in that question for such one-size-fits-all (heh) solutions.
-There are questions of foot proportion, of experience, of individual tolerance, of apt fit for the type of shoe, of apt fit for the sort of climbing you want to do with it, and so on, all affecting which shoe size is the best choice.
+There are questions of foot proportion, of experience, of individual pain tolerance, of apt fit for the type of shoe, of apt fit for the sort of climbing you want to do with it, and so on, all affecting which shoe size is the best choice.
 And as a beginner especially, you’re doing yourself a favour easing into how tight to fit your shoes over the course of a few pairs.

 ## Down the Road